j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 print("PDF Saved")
 ```

-* We have to try 2 3 times as sometimes nonce value is a bit different in miliseconds.
+* We might need to try 2-3 times since sometimes the nonce value differs by a few milliseconds.

 ![flag](./images/bcactf/transcript/flag.png)